EvictionLab/eviction-lab-website/content/help-faq/page-content/q162-browsers.md

 weight: 162
 faqid: browsers
 ---
 We support the last two major releases of Edge, Chrome, Firefox, and Safari.
-We also support Internet Explorer 11.